 In 1928 she entered the Hackett Medical College for Women — the first (and at the time, the only) medical school in China for women — determined to help her family and her community of Shantou, which had no physicians.
 She received her medical degree in 1932, completed her residency in Shanghai in 1935, and returned to Shantou to practice medicine.

 Once in the United States, Dr. Lei was recruited in 1944 to work for Dr. Garfield who was caring for the employees at the Kaiser Richmond shipyards.

 When World War II ended, the shipyard workforce diminished significantly and many doctors left.
 But a core set, committed to the concept of prepaid group practice, remained.
 One was Dr. Lei.

 “When the shipyards closed after the war, so many people moved out of the area that we thought we might have to close the facility,” Dr. Lei recalled during an interview in 1974.
 “Many of our doctors left the program and started private practice.
 Some of them asked me to join them, but I refused.
 There was still a need here.
 Besides that, I wanted to continue practicing in Richmond.
 It has always been like home to me.”

-Dr. Lei served as chief of Pediatrics at the Kaiser Permanente Richmond Medical Center from 1946 to 1966, and continued practicing there until she retired in 1975.
+Dr. Lei served as chief of Pediatrics at the Kaiser Permanente Richmond Field Hospital from 1946 to 1966, and continued practicing there until she retired in 1975.
 Frederic Geier, MD, who was physician-in-chief at Richmond Medical Center from 1955 to 1974, said, “Dr. Lei has always been one of the most popular pediatricians here.
 She has a wonderful rapport with children and their parents.”